Amartinez2075/Model-View-Controller-Tech-Blog/Steps.md

 10. Go into terminal and manually make the table in MySQL.
 Done

-Note Added rest of files / Was wrong need to add handle bar files duh
+Added ALL FILES NEEDED

 11. Start on the creation of routes.
-Working
+Working -- Monday

-12. Start on the creation of routes within an API folder
+12. Start on the creation of routes within an API folder --Monday

-13. Start on the Creation of code in Modules folder.
+13. Start on the Creation of code in Modules folder. --Monday

-14. Start on the Creation of code in Public folder within the Javascript Folder.
+14. Start on the Creation of code in Public folder within the Javascript Folder. -- Tuesday

-15. Start on the Creation of code in the Utility Folder.
+15. Start on the Creation of code in the Utility Folder. --Tuesday

-16. Start on the Creation of code inside of the Views folder within Server.js.
+16. Start on the Creation of code in Public folder within the Javascript Folder. --Wednesday

-20. Start on the Creation of code in Public folder within the Javascript Folder.
+17. Start on the Creation of code in Public folder within the Javascript Folder. --Wednesday

+18. Start on the Creation of code inside of the Views Folder inside of the Layout Folder --Thursday

+19. Start on the Creation of code inside of the Views Folder inside of the Partials Folder --Friday

+20. CREATE ENV file, add comments to all files except the Schema.sql --Friday